Mess dress uniform: France

+Until World War II officers of the French Army wore their full dress (grande tenue) uniforms for evening as well as daytime formal and ceremonial occasions.
+Naval officers however had a special mess uniform similar in style to that of the Royal Navy.

-For officers of all service branches of the French Armed Forces, including Joint services such as Health Service, the mess dress is known as Tenue 1A.
+Since the 1950s, officers of all service branches of the French Armed Forces, including joint services such as the Health Service, have a mess dress known as Tenue 1A.

 It consists of a night blue jacket with ornamented shoulder straps with rank insignia, night blue trousers, a white shirt, a black bow tie, a night blue cummerbund, black polished shoes and black socks.

-Women wears a similar dress, with a night blue long skirt, a white satiny shirt and a white satiny bow tie.
+Women wear a similar uniform, with a night blue long skirt, a white satiny shirt and a white satiny bow tie.

-Headdress, night blue cloak and white gloves may be worn outside only.
+Headdress, a night blue cloak and white gloves may be worn outside only.

-Fourragères and Aiguillettes are not worn, with the exception of the aiguillette obtained for individual merits.
+Fourragères and aiguillettes are not worn, with the exception of the aiguillette obtained for individual merits.

-Miniature medals are worn for most of decorations, only the recipients of national orders above the rank of Commandeur may wear the collar and sash.
+Miniature medals are worn for most decorations, only the recipients of national orders above the rank of Commandeur may wear the collar and sash.

-An oversea version with a white jacket is available.
+An overseas version with a white jacket is available.